sam-hajj/delamain-test/docs/architecture.md

 2024-02-26T12:20:26 - PROJECT_SHIFT - refactor: Adapt inventory for new requirements in architecture.md
 2024-02-27T15:12:48 - PROJECT_SHIFT - test: Add integration tests for analytics dashboard
 2024-02-27T16:26:03 - PROJECT_SHIFT - chore: Experiment with vue in architecture.md
+2024-02-28T13:20:52 - PROJECT_SHIFT - refactor: Adapt user for new requirements in architecture.md